Lorenz links, T-links, Minimal Braids, Positive braids with a full twist, and Geometric Types: Introduction

 \section{Introduction}

 The meteorologist E. N. Lorenz found the following system of three ordinary differential equations \cite{lorenz1963deterministic} in $\mathbb{R}^{3}$

 when he was trying to discover the equations that govern weather patterns.
 The flow of this system has many knotted closed periodic orbits, which are called Lorenz knots.
 Many of these knotted orbits are linked together, which are called Lorenz links.
 Lorenz links were the first interesting examples of links to appear in this unexpected setting, dynamical systems.
 They piqued the interest of mathematicians.
-Up to now, many studies have been conducted for understanding them better.
+Since then, many studies have aimed to understand their topology and geometry.

 Guckenheimer and Williams~\cite{GuckenheimerWilliams}, and Tucker~\cite{Tucker} proved that we can study Lorenz links by studying links in the Lorenz template, which is an embedded branched surface in $\mathbb{R}^{3}$.
 In other words, they proved that for every Lorenz link there is an equivalent link in the Lorenz template, and every link in the template is a Lorenz link.
 Therefore, we can define Lorenz links as links that have a representative that can be embedded into the Lorenz template.